maxime7770/Diabates-Classes-Prescription/README.md

 established standards of care, and clinical guidelines.

-To support potential discussions with medical experts, we have developed an interactive user interface (Appendix A).
+To support potential discussions with medical experts, we have developed an interactive user interface (see below).
 The tool allows users to select various values of 𝜆, and to observe the policy tree and predicted outcomes (and improvements), which can be discussed, critiqued, and validated.
 The tool also provides functionality to input specific patient characteristics and output the prescribed policy, which may be useful should the model be deployed in a clinical setting.